Theory of Transverse Mode Instability in Fiber Amplifiers with Multimode Excitations: Discussion and Conclusion

-A primary reason that multimode fibers have not found widespread use in high-power applications has been the generation of speckled internal fields due to both fiber dispersion and imperfections.
-There has been a general belief in this sub-field that the presence of multiple spatial modes necessarily leads to a poor output beam quality and a high value of $M^2$\cite{zhan2009degradation,chu2019experimental}.
-However, this belief is not correct, as previous work on the manipulation of coherent optical fields has shown \cite{Florentin2017shaping,cizmar2011shaping,geng2021high}.
-Indeed the fields in multimode fibers can maintain a high output beam quality as long as the light remains sufficiently coherent\cite{siegman1993defining,yoda2006beam}, i.e., the signal linewidth is narrower than the spectral correlation width of the fiber.
-In fact, a spatial light modulator (SLM) at either the fiber input or the output can be used to control the phases in various modes such that, after multimode propagation, the light is focused to a diffraction-limited spot outside the fiber\cite{gomes2022near}, and can then be collimated using a single lens.
-This process can be implemented with negligible loss by using two SLMs separated by free-space propagation\cite{jesacher2008near}.
-The ability to focus to a diffraction limited spot after multimode propagation has actually been demonstrated experimentally in both active\cite{Florentin2017shaping} and passive fibers\cite{cizmar2011shaping,geng2021high}.
+The existing high-power multimode fiber amplifiers do not produce spatially coherent output that can be focused to a diffraction-limited spot or collimated to a Gaussian beam.
+By contrast, our approach allows the generation of spatially coherent beam out of a highly multimode fiber amplifier.
+This capacity will expand the potential applications of multimode fiber amplifiers, e.g., for a large-scale laser interferometer and coherent beam combining.
+It is sometimes mistakenly assumed that the presence of multiple spatial modes necessarily leads to a poor output beam quality and a high value of $M^2$.~\cite{zhan2009degradation,chu2019experimental} However, this belief is not correct, as previous work on the manipulation of coherent optical fields has shown~\cite{Florentin2017shaping,cizmar2011shaping,geng2021high}.
+Indeed the fields in multimode fibers can maintain a high output beam quality as long as the light remains sufficiently coherent~\cite{siegman1993defining,yoda2006beam}, i.e., the signal linewidth is narrower than the spectral correlation width of the fiber.
+In a typical scenario involving a 10-meter-long silica fiber with an NA of 0.1, the spectral correlation width is approximately 2 GHz for a laser wavelength of 1032 nm.
+In fact, by using an SLM to wavefront-shape the input light to a fiber, it is possible to obtain a diffraction-limited spot after coherent multimode propagation in both passive~\cite{gomes2022near} and active fibers~\cite{Florentin2017shaping}, which can be easily collimated using a lens.
+It is noteworthy that the SLM may introduce a few percent of optical loss due to diffraction by pixel edges into higher orders and absorption by the various layers in the SLM.
+However, since the SLM modulates only the input seed, its loss is negligible, as long as the amplifier operates in the gain-saturation regime where the output power depends mostly on the pump power.
 Since focusing to diffraction-limited spot in the near field necessarily leads to excitation of multiple fiber modes, our theory predicts that it will lead to a higher TMI threshold than FM-only excitation, with a scaling proportional to the effective number of fiber modes.
 Hence the method just discussed can be used to increase the TMI threshold while maintaining good beam quality.
 A similar result was recently demonstrated experimentally for the case of Stimulated Brillouin Scattering (SBS) in multimode fibers; the threshold for the onset of SBS was demonstrated to increase significantly by focusing the output light of a multimode fiber to a diffraction-limited spot\cite{chen2023mitigating}.